- You can sell a home with a VA loan at any time.

 4. Remaining Money

-Anything remaining after the above has been paid off is your profit; you can do whatever you wish with that extra money.
+Anything remaining after the above has been paid off is your profit; you can do with that extra money as you wish.

 Impact of Selling Your Home on VA Loan Entitlement

 This means that the portion of your VA entitlement used on your home loan will no longer be accessible.
 The only way to restore that entitlement is to reimburse the VA, which is typically not a good financial decision.
-However, you could have enough remaining entitlement, or what’s called second-tier entitlement, to purchase a future home without a down payment.
+However, you may still have sufficient remaining second-tier entitlement to purchase a future home without a down payment.

 It is possible to sell your home with an existing mortgage, and many homeowners do just that.
-For more information, talk with a loan specialist here at Veterans United concerning next steps and available options.
+For more information, contact a Home Loan Specialist at Veterans United to discuss next steps and available options.

 You can also use Veterans United Realty to sell your home.
-Veterans United Realty is an independent affiliate partner of Veterans United Home Loans with a nationwide network of Veteran-friendly real estate agents to help you find a locally-licensed agent.
+Veterans United Realty is an independent affiliate partner of Veterans United Home Loans, featuring a nationwide network of VA-knowledgeable real estate agents ready to help you make the most of your hard-earned benefits.